Japan to decide soon on domestic spectators at Olympics

 The IOC has tried to quell such concerns by saying that most athletes and media coming to Tokyo will be vaccinated, and that so-called playbooks governing hygiene, movements and testing of participants will further mitigate infection risks.

-The Olympics have already been postponed by a year amid concerns over how organisers can keep volunteers, athletes, officials and the Japanese public safe when they begin on July 23 after a fourth wave of infections.
+The Olympics have already been postponed by a year amid concerns over how organisers can keep volunteers, athletes, officials and the Japanese public safe when they begin after a fourth wave of infections.

 Tokyo, Osaka and eight other prefectures remain under a state of emergency that is set to end on June 20.

-Osaka Governor Hirofumi Yoshimura said Wednesday he is against lifting the emergency declaration “too easily,” adding he would request quasi-emergency measures to avoid an infection rebound.
+Osaka Governor Hirofumi Yoshimura said Wednesday he was against lifting the emergency declaration “too easily”, adding he would request quasi-emergency measures to avoid an infection rebound.

 Japan’s sluggish vaccination push is starting to gain steam of late, and recent polls have pointed to acceptance that the Games will go forward.